Temuco: Other Consulates of the Americas and Oceania

+Module 46 of Bulnes Pedestrian Mall.

 Commerce

 Commerce in Temuco is concentrated mainly in two areas (unlike most cities where it is centralized downtown): the Avenida Alemania district and the Downtown Sector.
-The latter has seen significant growth due to the gentrification of San Martín and O’Higgins avenues, marked by the opening of new commercial establishments.
+The latter has seen significant growth due to the gentrification of San Martín and O'Higgins avenues, marked by the opening of new commercial establishments.

 Downtown Temuco features numerous galleries, department stores, cinemas, food courts, the Municipal Market, and the Pinto Fair (with about 600 commercial stalls), along with various services.
 Avenida Alemania hosts the Mall Portal Temuco, Mall Mirage, several strip centers, museums, the casino, and multiple commercial outlets.

-The city’s economy is closely linked to the development of the service, tourism, and convention industries.
+The city's economy is closely linked to the development of the service, tourism, and convention industries.
 It also stands out for its manufacturing sectors—particularly wood products (especially furniture), mattresses (Rosen), beverage bottling (CCU), and retail trade with neighboring communes.

 Temuco also showcases traditional Mapuche culture through its handicrafts, such as wooden carvings (like the Indio pícaro), musical instruments, clothing, and Mapuche silverwork, all of which are highly valued by tourists visiting the city.

 Environment

 The city is surrounded by a landscape typical to central-southern Chile, consisting mostly of plantations of exotic species used in forestry along with prairies.
 The original ecosystem of the area consisting in temperate forest is present mostly in the Ñielol hill.
 Given that burning wood is the primary source of heat during the cold months in Temuco, air pollution is a recurrent problem during autumn and winter.
-As a consequence, Air quality in Temuco is the third lowest in Chile.
+As a consequence, air quality in Temuco is the third lowest in Chile.